TaraxaYJ/Resume_yj/content/home/experience.md

 weight = 40  # Order that this section will appear.

 title = "Experience"
-subtitle = "My education and occupation both in school and society"
+subtitle = "My Education and Occupation in School"

 # Date format for experience
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format